ktilcu/git-training/README.md

 **Origin/master** is a pointer to that history.

-####Back To The Roots
+#####Origin/master

 **Origin/master** is merely a pointer.
 It points to a time in our *commit* history that indicates what *commit* the origin repository (e.g. mine on github) is currently on.

-In our case it shows that we have 1 more commit in our local repository than mine does on github.
+In our case it shows that you have 1 more commit in your local repository than mine does on github.
 This is because you implemented the Huge New Feature in your repository but I haven't in mine.

 ###YAY!